jsh9/pydoclint/README.md

 Currently, `pydoclint` only works when you write your docstrings in the [numpy stlyle](https://numpydoc.readthedocs.io/en/latest/format.html).
 Support for the [Google style](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html) docstrings will be added soon.

+**Note**: this linter and [pydocstyle](https://github.com/PyCQA/pydocstyle) serves complementary purposes.
+It is recommended that you use both together.

 ## 1. Installation

 ```